west757/PayLES/README.md

 - add more modals
 - add in charity contributions as a row
 - go through other les variables and see if they apply
-- YTD rows (tsp, gross, entitlements, deductions, charity)
+- YTD rows (tsp, gross, entitlements, deductions, charity) and add as a setting
 - add comments to code
 - alphabetize resources and add stars for top ones
 - recommendations like paying state income tax, not being fully vested in tsp, if year change notice that rates may change
 - cell button tooltips on hover (tsp rate rows disabled, mha full name, etc)
 - different browser checks
+- add accounts (tsp, bank debt)
+- add pro-rated calculations for cells
+- interest feature for accounts
+- import/export for custom rows
+- example custom entitlement/deductions (second job, haircuts, etc)

 long-term:
 - create leave calculator